Meet the speakers

 Frances is National Campaigns and Project Coordinator at Compass where she leads on progressive alliance building, events, local groups and research.
 At the 2017 General Election, Frances acted as Campaigns Manager for the Progressive Alliance campaign, directing volunteers, training local organisers and overseeing alliance-building strategy.
 The campaign helped forge 42 alliances across the country, resulting in a significant swing towards progressive candidates in marginal seats.
 It also paved the way for long-term alliances between progressive forces locally, which are still being developed and extended.
 Before arriving at Compass, Frances was involved in democratic education and political participation projects.
 She ran Unlock Democracy’s Unlock Magna Carta project, a year-long series of events, workshops and performances to produce a new People’s Charter for the 21st Century.

-Frances is Chair for some imagine2027 events.
+Frances is Chair for some imagine2027 events, including:

 Author and Columnist